tompston/binance-pooler/README.md

 ### TODOS

+- [ ] backend view for the
+  - [ ] logs
+  - [ ] cron job executions and state
+  - [ ] user athentication?
+- [ ] simple tracing extension for the logger?
+- [ ] interface based kv store
-- [ ] store the log level as either a char or a smallint in the db for compression
+- [x] store the log level as either a char or a smallint in the db for compression
 - [ ] ideas from https://medium.com/@tjholowaychuk/apex-log-e8d9627f4a9a
-- [ ] Minimal ui for previewing the logs and crons
 - [ ] Api endpoint for storing event logs (so that they can be previewed)
 - [ ] Extending the scheduler
   - [x] Add an optional desciption field.